Silver didn’t just “do well” in 2025 — it rewrote the playbook.

 What fueled the historic rise?

-The result: silver finally followed gold’s bull market and launched into its own, with price action many analysts now describe as a long-overdue repricing, not a one-off spike.
+The result: silver finally followed gold’s bull market and launched into its own, with price action many analysts now describe as a long-overdue structural repricing, not a one-off spike.

 Silver Price Predictions for 2026

-Their silver forecasts – built on macroeconomic analysis, technical indicators, and supply-demand data – guide investment decisions for institutional investors and central banks worldwide.
+Leading financial institutions dedicate extensive resources to precious metals research.
+Their silver forecasts — built on macroeconomic analysis, technical indicators, and supply-demand data — guide investment decisions for institutional investors and wealth managers worldwide.

 | Analyst/Firm | Silver Price Target | Time Frame |